-- ✓ Employer subsidies for providing work-based learning experiences for students (internships, trainings, wages, etc.) that fulfill CTE Programs of Study and the secondary districts pathway endorsement requirements. - ✓ Pilot the development and implementation of a currency/incentivization model whereby earners of a CCPE would also earn a unique "currency" in the postsecondary space as a result of their efforts. - ✓ Assistance as it relates to food insecurity, transportation, childcare, textbook loans/lending library. - √ High touch academic advising and career guidance including hiring a CTE Navigator(s).
+- ✓ Employer subsidies for providing work-based learning experiences for students (internships, trainings, wages, etc.) that fulfill CTE Programs of Study and the secondary districts pathway endorsement requirements. - ✓ Pilot the development and implementation of a currency/incentivization model whereby earners of a College and Career Pathway Endorsement (CCPE) would also earn a unique "currency" in the postsecondary space as a result of their efforts. - ✓ Assistance as it relates to food insecurity, transportation, childcare, textbook loans/lending library. - ✓ High touch academic advising and career guidance including hiring a CTE Navigator(s). - ✓ Create and cultivate intentional early college credit including dual credit coursework in core program content (i.e. more than just general education) and career awareness activities like work-based learning experiences, specifically for students from underrepresented populations. - ✓ Assistance for students transitioning into employment or seeking additional education and training.